open-editions/corpus-joyce-portrait-TEI/README.md

 This is the open collaborative scholarly edition of James Joyce's novel _A Portrait of the Artist as a Young Man_–corrected, revised, and richly annotated.

 ##(Planned) Features:
- * Dialogue is marked by speaker, using `<sp who="">` tags, facilitating speaker-specific dialogue extraction.
+ * Dialogue is marked by speaker, using `<said who="">` tags, facilitating speaker-specific dialogue extraction.
  * Verse is indicated by `<lg>` and `<l>` tags.
  * Features such as epigraphs marked with their respective tags, e.g. `<epigraph>`.
  * Editorial decisions such as "green" -> "geen" are noted in `<note resp="">`